ondrejch/2022-NERTHUS-neutronics/README.md

 self.refuel            = refuel                             # Bool to run burnup calculation
 self.feedback          = False                              # Bool to use restart file
 self.restart_file      = self.deck_name+".wrk"              # Name of restart file
-self.feedback_index    = 0                                  # Index of burnup step to read material definitions from
-self.do_plots          = False                              # Bool to plot core
+self.feedback_index    = 0                                  # Index of burnup step to read material definitions from restart file self.do_plots          = False                              # Bool to plot core
 self.deck_path         = os.getcwd() + f'/{self.deck_name}' # Directory where SERPENT is ran
 self.add_to_deck       = ""                                 # Additional Serpent inputs you want to add to the deck